How to become a dual hackney carriage (taxi) and/or private hire driver

 6. Application form and pack

-You will also receive an application form at the CSE safeguarding awareness training session.
+You will also receive an application form after passing the learning and suitability assessment.
 Make sure you read all sections before completing the application in full.

-You need to take the following documents when you attend the appointment.
-It is important that you take originals and not copies of your disclosure and certificates.
+You need to submit the following documents.
+It is important that these are originals and not copies of your documents.

 - fully completed application form